Omycron83/datascience-pr/README.md

 # Content

+## Motivation

+Nowadays in an age where everything - from health insurance information to university registration - is being digitalized, its hard to not come across one so common occurance: data breaches.
+With over 350M records exposed in the US alone in 2023, data breaches pose a large threat both to the individuals as well as the organizations affected.
+However, while the occurance is ubiquitous, reporting often overfocuses on the scale rather than the quality of the data exposed, and seems to mostly disregard the interplay with other factors such as industry-specific risks that are specifically of interest to those with executive power.

 ## Introduction:
-This project is supposed to showcase the results of our discussion of the question:
+More specifically, this project is supposed to showcase the results of our discussion of the question:
 **'What personal information is most commonly exposed during data breaches, and how does this exposure vary across different industries?'** as part of the programming project: data science in python and R at the SoSe 25 at TU-Berlin.

 ## Data